 - Language clubs, field trips, departmental lecture series

-What can you do with a major in CCLS?
+What can you do with a minor in CCLS?

 - International Business